Azure/aks-engine/docs/topics/sgx.md

 ## Deploying the SGX device plugin

 You can install the SGX device plugin which surfaces the usage of Intel SGX’s Encrypted Page Cache (EPC) RAM as a schedulable resource for Kubernetes.
-This allows you to schedule pods that use the [Open Enclave SDK](https://github.com/openenclave/openenclave) or [Intel SGX SDK](https://github.com/intel/linux-sgx) onto hardware which supports Trusted Execution Environments.
+This allows you to schedule pods that use the [Open Enclave SDK](https://github.com/openenclave/openenclave) onto hardware which supports Trusted Execution Environments.

 ### Device plugin installation